 Things to Keep in Mind

 1. Android Test Profile – You must specify a device identifier (such as Android ID, Device ID, or Google Ad ID) to create the test profile.
-When creating your measurement URLs, append the identifier used to create the test profile to the measurement URL.
+When creating your TUNE links, append the identifier used to create the test profile to the TUNE link.
 We recommend using the Google Advertising ID (AID) because eventually Android ID and Device ID will likely be deprecated.
 For example:

 For more information about the Google AID, please visit Google’s Advertising Identifier.

 2. iOS Test Profile – You must specify either the iOS Identifier for Advertisers (IFA) or Identifier for Vendors (IFV) to create the test profile.
 If you use IFA, then your app needs to explicitly set the IFA in the iOS SDK.
-When creating your measurement URLs, append the “ios_ifa” used to create the test profile to the measurement URL.
+When creating your TUNE links, append the "ios_ifa" used to create the test profile to the TUNE link.
 For example:

 Our SDKs also generate an ID known as the TUNE ID, which you use for logging post-install events on the server side.
 For information about loading the Event Request URL (server-side or client-side), please visit measuring events server-side after the install.